 Ever wondered ‘what is a gait analysis?’
 You may have also heard them called ‘running gait analysis’, ‘running tests’ or ‘gait assessments’ and wondered what it might involve.
-To demistify and let you know what you can expect from a Harris & Ross gait analysis, here is a handy guide written by our Podiatrist, Tom Johnson.
+To demystify and let you know what you can expect from a Harris & Ross gait analysis, here is a handy guide written by our podiatrist, Oliver Taylor.

 What is a gait analysis?